Western culture: Religion

-The native religions of Europe were polytheistic but not homogenous – however, they were similar insofar as they were predominantly Indo-European in origin.
+The native religions of Europe were polytheistic but not homogeneous – however, they were similar insofar as they were predominantly Indo-European in origin.
 Roman religion was similar to but not the same as Hellenic religion – likewise for indigenous Germanic polytheism, Celtic polytheism and Slavic polytheism.
 Before this time many Europeans from the north, especially Scandinavians, remained polytheistic, though southern Europe was predominantly Christian from the 5th century onwards.

 Western culture at a fundamental level is influenced by the Judeo-Christian and Greco-Roman traditions.
 These cultures had a number of similarities, such as a common emphasis on the individual, but they also embody fundamentally conflicting worldviews.
 For example, in Judaism and Christianity, God is the ultimate authority, while Greco-Roman tradition considers the ultimate authority to be reason.
 Christian attempts to reconcile these frameworks were responsible for the preservation of Greek philosophy.
 Historically, Europe has been the center and cradle of Christian civilization.